 Our focus on providing long-term contracted aircraft and operating solutions to customers stabilizes our revenues and reduces our operational risk.
 ACMI and CMI contracts with customers generally range from two to seven years, although some contracts have shorter or longer durations.
+Our long-term Charter programs provide customers with dedicated Charter capacity generally ranging from one to three years.
 Dry Leasing contracts with customers generally range from five to twelve years.
-Under ACMI, CMI and Dry Leasing, our customers assume fuel, demand and price risk resulting in reduced operational risk for AAWW.
-ACMI, CMI and Dry Leasing contracts typically provide us with a guaranteed minimum level of revenue and target level of profitability.
+Under these types of contracts, our customers assume fuel, demand and price risk resulting in reduced operational risk for AAWW, while typically providing us with a guaranteed minimum level of revenue and target level of profitability.